quicwg/base-drafts/draft-ietf-quic-tls.md

 ### Discarding Handshake Keys

-An endpoint MUST NOT discard its handshake keys until the TLS handshake is confirmed ({{handshake-confirmed}}).
-An endpoint SHOULD discard its handshake keys as soon as it has confirmed the handshake.
-Most application protocols will send data after the handshake, resulting in acknowledgements that allow both endpoints to discard their handshake keys promptly.
-Endpoints that do not have reason to send immediately after completing the handshake MAY send ack-eliciting frames, such as PING, which will cause the handshake to be confirmed when they are acknowledged.
+An endpoint MUST discard its handshake keys when the TLS handshake is confirmed ({{handshake-confirmed}}).
+The server MUST send a HANDSHAKE_DONE frame when the handshake completes.
+Most application protocols will send data after the handshake.
+A server might want to minimize the number of packets sent by bundling the HANDSHAKE_DONE frame with other data.
+It MAY delay sending of the HANDSHAKE_DONE frame by no more than one round-trip.

 ### Discarding 0-RTT Keys